 Bajdibek Monument

-The Bajdibek Monument is the largest statue in Kazakhstan.
+The Bajdibek Monument is with 23m height the largest statue in Kazakhstan.
 It’s hard to walk up the hill to the monument.
 But after hundreds of steps you will be happy to do this walk.
 The place of the Bajdibek Monument is one of the best places to have a great view over Shymkent and the Karatau and the Western Tian Shan Mountains.

 📌 Find this place on Maps: Google or Yandex